Interim Director of Operations

-Alicia Hann (she/her) serves as an administrative assistant for Mindful Ohio & The Institute for Creative Mindfulness .
+Alicia Hann (she/her) serves as the Interim Director of Operations for Mindful Ohio & The Institute for Creative Mindfulness.
 Alicia is connected to Mindful Ohio & The Institute for Creative Mindfulness through Dancing Mindfulness.
 She has been a facilitator in the Columbus area since 2016 and is actively working on becoming a Dancing Mindfulness affiliate.
 Alicia is also a dance performer,choreographer, and dance educator.
 Alicia is thrilled to be a part of the ICM team as a person who has used the dance to aid in her personal healing and recovery she wholeheartedly believes in the “healing power” of art and self expression.
 Alicia also enjoys backpacking, all things coffee, being in nature, and spending time with her two dogs.

 Garrett La Valley

-Garrett (he/him) is the founder of OdinCat Media Group, which provides elegant digital solutions for businesses and nonprofits.
-His company manages the website, visual branding and technology solutions for The Institute for Creative Mindfulness.
+Garrett (he/him) is the founder of OdinCat Media Group, a company that helps businesses and nonprofits manage and present their services using the latest technology, software and branding principles.
+He and his team manage the website, visual branding, and internal software solutions for The Institute for Creative Mindfulness.
 In his personal life, Garrett is an avid student of meditation, yoga and spiritual traditions.
-He has been studying and practicing yoga since the age of 15.
+He has been studying and practicing yoga and meditation since 2001.

 Amy Wagner, M.A., LMFT, LMHC

 Co-Director, Advanced Certificate in Dissociation Studies for EMDR Therapists